-One who unravels the mystery of the Beloved, remains witnessing day and night.
-Here there is no scope of opium, neither of hemp nor of electuary.
-Those who keep track of the Unique, they remain drunk without wine.
-They remain and dwell with the people but are essentially free from the worldly strings.
-Each moment they are drowned in meditation.
-They remain committed in sleep and remain absorbed while awake.
-They are beyond individuality and ego.
-They are drowned in Divine illuminations.
-They are permanently in the fold of Divine Presence.
-The worldly activity is for them a persona.
-They are not attached to property, dominion and wealth.
-They are neither attached to wife nor to children.
-They belong to inspiration, intuition and inwardness.
-They discard the apprehensions and remain meditative.
-By sacrificing their head, they witness the real mystery.
-They save their head from ordinary death.
-They attain subsistence annihilating their individuality.
-From one loss they reap countless benefits.
-They go and dwell in the nuptial city.
-They enjoy the destined forms of bliss.
-Their twelve months are that of spring.
-Being in peace, they mount and sit on the nuptial bed.
-Those who discovered the Beloved in the temple of their heart, their total grief and sinfulness Farid, remains without individuality by vanished. subsisting in the Everlasting One.
-180 withered away, the self-identity of mystic realization is transformed into the Self-identity of metaphysical realization, which is understood as the 'Supreme Identity.
-Such identity cannot be termed as philosophical monism through it can be called sapiential monism.
+The ultimate aim of the Self is to see His own Essence in the "human" medium.
+Once the soul or 'nafs' has withered away, the self-identity of mystic realization is transformed into the Self-identity of metaphysical realization, understood as the "Supreme Identity".
+Such identity cannot be termed as philosophical monism though it can be called "sapiential monism."
 From the purely metaphysical point of view, this identity is essentially covered under the principle of non-duality.
 Man subsists in the Divine Consciousness as realized possibility.
 It is pertinent to note that originally man is nothing but a mere name of the Divine unrealized possibility.
 It is by virtue of freedom and grace that this possibility is partially realized in the mystic state and completely realized in the universal one.
 In the mystic state the principle of fana (extinction) and baga (subsistence) has a single reflection whereas in metaphysical realization this principle has a double reflection.
-Fana (extinction) is baga (subsistence) in the sense that nothing remains of man as such except the Spirit, which is not his; and baga (subsistence) in the sense that the baga (subsistence) or the feeling of 'I am-ness' is an illusion for in the ultimate analysis it is only the Reality which can say "I am".
-Thus, it is the Spirit which says: "I am the Truth;" "Glory be to Me.
-How great is My Majesty".
-In other words, "the final end and ultimate return of the gnostics though their entities remain immutably fixed is that the Real is identical which them, while they do not exist'!
-181
+Fana (extinction) is baga (subsistence) in the sense that nothing remains of man as such except the Spirit, which is not his; and baga (subsistence) in the sense that the baga (subsistence) or the feeling of "I am-ness" is an illusion for in the ultimate analysis it is only the Reality which can say "I am".
+Thus, it is the Spirit which says: "I am the Truth", "Glory to Me.
+How great is My Majesty."
+In other words, "the final end and ultimate return of the gnostics though their entities remain immutably fixed is that the Real is identical with them, while they do not exist."